dstadelman/outlier-discipline-challenge-june-2023/README.md

 * Investigated two popular biotech ETFs, IBB and XBI; XBI is equal weight while IBB is weighted.
 Looked at pricing of ATM straddles.
 * Marked up a candlestick chart and generated volatility cone for XBI.

+## 19 June 2023

+* Downloaded a list XBI holdings, loaded into TradingView, and flipped through the charts.